gboone/gboone.github.io/_posts/2016-01-15-content-design-education.md

 ## Your class speaks for itself

-I'm not a teacher, but like any artifact, your course website is an expression of your course goals and an expression of you.
+Again, I'm not a teacher, but like any artifact, your course website is an expression of your course goals and an expression of you.
 These are a few tools you can use to figure out how to balance those interests.
 Kois loves his kid's school, he says so on his podcast.
 His frustration rose out of uncertainty over whether his kid was as successful as they could be.
 It was probably a great assignment, well designed and supported by the teacher's expertise.
 Why risk students not being able to complete it properly?